hhvm/user-documentation/guides/hhvm/03-deployment/02-hhvm-servers.md

-; some of these are not necessary since they are the default value, but ; they are good to show for illustration, and sometimes it is good for ; documentation purposes to be explicit anyway. hhvm.server.port = 80 hhvm.server.type = proxygen hhvm.server.default_document = index.php hhvm.server.error_document404 = index.php hhvm.server.source_root=/var/www/public
+; some of these are not necessary since they are the default value, but ; they are good to show for illustration, and sometimes it is good for ; documentation purposes to be explicit anyway.
+; hhvm.server.source_root and hhvm.server.port are the most likely ones
+; that need explicit values.
+hhvm.server.port = 80
+hhvm.server.type = proxygen
+hhvm.server.default_document = index.php
+hhvm.server.error_document404 = index.php
+; default is the current directory where you launched the HHVM binary hhvm.server.source_root=/var/www/public
 ```